qgispt/qgis_pt_processing_pttransform/help/fromdatum73toetrs89pttm06raster.rst

 Description
 -----------

-The tool take an input raster defined with the "Datum 73" CRS (ESRI 102161 or EPSG 27493) and creates an output geotiff defined with the ETRS89-PTTM06 CRS (EPSG 3763).
+The tool takea an input raster layer defined with the "Datum 73" CRS (ESRI 102161 or EPSG 27493) and creates an output geotiff defined with the ETRS89-PTTM06 CRS (EPSG 3763).
-Datum transformation NTv2 are used in the process, to garauntee the smallest error as possible.
+Datum transformation NTv2 are used in the process, to guarantee the smallest error as possible.

 Parameters
 ----------